DAILY DISCIPLINE #133

 Day 18- As ambassadors (or apostles) what were the twelve supposed to go out to do?

 They were to bring to all men the message of Christ, NOT their own opinions and interpretations.
 That was why it was so important that they be with Christ.
-So too every Christian has been commissioned to bring Christ's message to the world around us.
+In the same way, every Christian has been commissioned to bring Christ's message to the world around us.

 |Daily Discipline Table of Contents|